Skip to main content Skip to footer

 4. Arrive at least 15 minutes before the scheduled time to complete registration.
 Students should not expect to spend this time preparing to take their exams.
 All studying should be completed before entering the Testing Center.

 If a student is more than 10 minutes late for their appointment, they must reschedule to minimize interruptions for those already testing.
 Testers should allow themselves enough time to complete their exams prior to the closing of the Testing Center when registering.
-It is highly recommended that students ask their professor how long the test may take so that they can plan accordingly.
-In addition, students needing multiple tests proctored must register for multiple testing windows.
-Students will only be allowed to take one test per appointment window.
+Questions regarding the amount of test time needed should be directed to the instructor/organization.

 Rescheduling, Cancellation and Refund Policy

-If a student cannot come to a scheduled exam, they may reschedule and/or cancel their appointment in one of two ways:
+Rescheduling & Cancellations: Testers may reschedule and/or cancel their appointment in one of two ways -

-Refunds to the original credit or debit card used will be administered within five business days.
+Refunds to the original credit/debit card used will be administered within five business days.
 Processing fees from RegisterBlast cannot be refunded.
 Testers who do not contact the Testing Center during the windows mentioned above will be considered no shows and will not receive a refund.
-The Testing Center can only refund the fees that it has collected; processing fees or fees collected by third parties cannot be refunded by the Center.
+The Center can only refund the fees that it has collected; processing fees or fees collected by third parties cannot be refunded by the Center.

 CONTACT US.